-In unison, the planting, hard landscaping and the gentle sound of water provides a safe space for reflection and contemplation, bringing optimism and hope of a brighter future.
-The message of the garden is that even in the testing times of isolation and lockdown we are all united by a common aim to support each other.
+In unison, the planting, hard landscaping and the gentle sound of water provide a safe space for reflection and contemplation, bringing optimism and hope for a brighter future.
+The message of the garden is that even in the testing times of isolation and lockdown, we are all united by a common aim to support each other.

 CHELSEA FLOWER SHOW 2018